-Here’s what UW coach Chris Petersen said in his Eastern Washington Week press conference
+Here’s what UW coach Chris Petersen said in his Eastern Washington Week news conference

 Are you at all concerned about that having an adverse effect on the team?

 “Not at all.
 Because things are going to happen.
 That’s all we talk about, is everybody’s got to adjust.
-This is a bump on the road from how it goes — how a season goes.
+This is a bump in the road from how it goes — how a season goes.
 I mean, hey, you move on.
 That’s how it is.
-My guys have seen that, whether it’s playing leaving injured and it’s next guy up, coaches moving on, all those things.
+My guys have seen that, whether it’s players leaving injured and it’s next guy up, coaches moving on, all those things.
 That’s just life.
 So, not at all.”

 How confident are you, if there’s a situation where Jacob Sirmon is coming in, in his ability to run the offense and lead that group?